-Another multi-purpose space, Hendrix Ibsen is a neighborhood cultural institution located in lively Vulkan.
+Another multi-purpose space, Hendrix Ibsen, is a neighborhood cultural institution located in lively Vulkan.
 In addition to the coffee shop, it serves as a venue for concerts, art exhibitions, lectures, and book launches.
 During the day, it's also a cozy spot to while away the afternoon.
-The cafe is centrally situated, just across from the sleek new Mathallen food hall and steps from the Akerselva River.
+The café is centrally situated, just across from the sleek new Mathallen food hall and steps from the Akerselva river.
 The hipster hangout is a major draw for Oslo's most fashionable residents and is the first place in town to offer nitro coffee on tap.
-There's also a dozen different beers on tap, with over 50 total to choose from.
+There are also a dozen different beers on tap, with over 50 total to choose from.

 You probably wouldn't expect to find great coffee in a shopping mall.
 But, with its hip interiors and tasty array of snacks, The Room offers an Instagram-worthy respite from the bustle of the city.
 Located inside the luxury shopping center Paleet, it also boasts a quality cup of joe along with equally photogenic pastries and cakes, all baked in-house.
 Choose from a variety of wellness-oriented fare, like fresh, seasonal salads and healthy bowls of muesli and yogurt.
 Even on the greyest of Norway's winter days, the bright, streamlined decor—accented with marble tabletops and modish chairs—promises a colorful pick-me-up.